The concept of Lead Time and Lag Time is very important in the project scheduling network diagram.

 Okay, let us get started.

 Usually, when the first activity finishes, a second activity starts.
 This type of activity sequence is called Finish to Start and it happens the majority of the time.
-However, there are many instances when other situations arise; e.g. a second activity starts while first activity is about to finish, or a second activity will start a few days after finishing the first activity.
+However, there are many instances when other situations arise; e.g. a second activity starts while the first activity is about to finish, or a second activity will start a few days after finishing the first activity.

 These two situations are termed as Lead and Lag.

-For example, let us say that time duration for the first activity is 20 days, and for the second activity it is 15 days.
+For example, let us say that the time duration for the first activity is 20 days, and for the second activity it is 15 days.
 As the first activity completes its first 15 days, you start working on the second activity.
 (Please note that the first activity still has 5 days to finish itself completely.)

-In this case we’d say that Lead Time is 5 days, or Finish to Start activity has 5 days Lead Time.
+In this case, we’d say that Lead Time is 5 days, or Finish to Start activity has 5 days Lead Time.

-Let us take a real world example.
+Let us take a real-world example.

 You’re constructing a two-floor building, and now you have two activities in sequence; i.e. electrical work and painting.

-When first activity completes, if there is then a delay or wait period before the second activity starts, this is called lag and the delay is known as the Lag Time.
+When the first activity completes, if there is then a delay or wait period before the second activity starts, this is called lag and the delay is known as the Lag Time.
 Lag Time is the delay between the first and second activity.

 For example, the time duration for the first activity is 3 days, and for the second activity it is 2 days.
 After completing the first activity you wait for one day, and then you start the second activity.
 (Please note that here you start second activity after one day of completing the first activity.)

-In this case we say that Lag Time is one day, or Finish to Start activity with one day delay or lag.
+In this case, we say that Lag Time is one day, or Finish to Start activity with one day delay or lag.